 Closely read the poem, 'Twas the Night Before Christmas by Clement Clarke Moore.
 Each time for a different purpose.
 After each read, answer the text-dependent questions to gain a deeper meaning of the text.

 Use holiday texts to motivate and engage your class.
-The Holiday Close Reading Kit is something your students will love!
+The Holiday Close Reading Lesson Plan is something your students will love!
 This kit can be used with almost any grade level.